opendatalab-no/opendatalab-no.github.io/_use/210-find-datasets.md

 - [Urbalurba's portal for Norwegian smart city data](http://www.urbalurba.no)
 - [Stavanger municipality open data portal](https://open.stavanger.kommune.no)

-As datasets can be registered in more than one catalogue, there is substatial overlap in the cataloges mentioned above.
+As datasets can be registered in more than one catalogue, and the catalogues also harvest data from each other.
+Thus, there is substatial overlap in the cataloges mentioned above.

 International sources:
 - [European Data Portal](https://www.europeandataportal.eu)